A Degree That Combines Science and Wellness

-The Health and Wellbeing Sciences degree equips you with a solid foundation in the biological, physical, and social sciences as they relate to the health and wellbeing industry.
-You'll take an interdisciplinary blend of courses in communication and management, fitness and nutrition, ethics, and more.
+The Health and Wellbeing Sciences degree equips you with a solid foundation in the biological, physical, and social sciences as they relate to the health and well-being industry.
+Working closely with an advisor, you'll choose an interdisciplinary blend of courses in communication and management, fitness and nutrition, ethics, and more.

 In addition, you can focus on a specific area of interest, so you'll be ready to enter the workforce or pursue graduate or professional school.

 This new degree was created out of the growing interest in Health and Wellness as its own unique major.
 Formerly a theme within our Inter-College Program, it already has successful, accomplished alumni.
 Here are some of their stories.

 Requirements and Courses

 Your degree will consist of 120 total credits, with at least 50 upper-division credits.
 Your advisor will help you pick the right courses.

 Please note that some courses in the Health and Wellness Core may have prerequisites that are not included within the Foundation Prerequisites.